Skip to main content

 4 mentions Positive Neutral Negative

-• “They've addressed pretty much every gripe I ever had with the game except for optimization on Linux.
-We need a native version ideally, but even without that, optimization in general would help a ton.
-I'm miles ahead of the recommended specs on my laptop running Arch, and I still have to play on minimal settings currently.
-But it's not my main machine, so I've been able to play fine besides that.”
+• “They've addressed pretty much every gripe I ever had with the game except for optimization on Linux (read that as: we need a native version ideally if possible, but even without that, optimization in general would help a ton.
+I'm miles ahead of the recommended specs on my laptop running Arch and I still have to play on minimal settings currently.
+But it's not my main machine so I've been able to play fine besides that).”

-• “I still won't remove my 'harsh comments' because the timings are tight; we need optimization for Linux and an auto-calibration feature.”
+• “I still won't remove my "harsh comments" because man the timings are tight, we need optimization for Linux and an auto calibration feature.”

 • “And performance-wise, why is this game freezing?”

-• “They've addressed pretty much every gripe I ever had with the game except for optimization on Linux.
-We need a native version ideally, but even without that, optimization in general would help a ton.
-I'm miles ahead of the recommended specs on my laptop running Arch, and I still have to play on minimal settings.
-It's not my main machine, so I've been able to play fine besides that.”
+• “They've addressed pretty much every gripe I had with the game except optimization on Linux.
+Ideally, we need a native version, but even without that, optimization in general would help a ton.
+I'm miles ahead of the recommended specs on my laptop running Arch and still have to play on minimal settings.”

-• “I'm going to assume the game is just poorly optimized, and I hope for it to be better post-early access.”
+• “I'm going to assume the game is just poorly optimized and hope it improves after early access.”

 • stability

-Users report occasional freezing issues when finishing songs or launching the game, which, while not critical, can be quite annoying.
-Overall, stability appears to be a concern for some players, particularly those with high-end hardware.
+Users report occasional freezing issues when finishing songs or launching the game, causing minor but noticeable disruptions despite high-end hardware.

-• “I have a 4070 Ti and a 13700K, but when I finish a song or launch the game, it freezes.
+• “I have a 4070ti and 13700k, but when I finish a song or launch the game, the game freezes.
 It's not critical, but it is annoying.”

 • monetization

-• “I'm not necessarily saying 'don't support this game' because, quite frankly, I doubt it is profitable right now and I wish it was.
-I wish whatever situation led to this didn't result in the worst monetization tactics known to man after subscriptions and battle passes, but personally, I do not feel safe paying for anything anymore knowing that it could be rendered somewhat useless.”
+• “I'm not necessarily saying 'don't support this game' because quite frankly I doubt it is profitable right now and I wish it was, but whatever situation led to this resulted in some of the worst monetization tactics known to man after subscriptions and battle passes.
+Personally, I do not feel safe paying for anything anymore knowing that it could be rendered somewhat useless.”

 • humor